There are two fundamental human resources: One is TRUST the other one is TRUTH. One can’t live without both and be happy.

-But what is also equally hard is to find the right person to listen to about Christianity.
+But what is also equally challenging is to find the right person to listen to about Christianity.

-A friend of mine once told me that he doesn’t follow people but that he only follows ideas.
+A friend of mine once told me that he doesn’t follow people but only follows ideas.

-Instead I thought that we follow ideas by people we find are morally superior to ours because the integrity of the idea rests on the integrity of the messenger.
+Instead, I thought that we follow ideas by people we find are morally superior to ours because the integrity of the concept rests on the integrity of the messenger.

 And what better example than the late Ravi Zacharias.

-I can vividly remember watching one of his videos in Youtube where he was debating with a Muslim scholar and the Muslim scholar challenged him to follow what Jesus taught his followers.
+I can vividly remember watching one of his videos on Youtube where he debated with a Muslim scholar.
+The Muslim scholar challenged him to follow what he taught his followers.

-So Ravi had to remove his trousers in front of hundreds of people watching and gave it to the Muslim scholar.
+So Ravi had to remove his trousers before hundreds of people watched and gave them to the Muslim scholar.

-Soon after the debate, multitudes of Muslims approached him and apologized for what the Muslim scholar did.
-Telling him that this is not how Islam really is about.
+Soon after the debate, multitudes of Muslims approached him and apologized for what the Muslim scholar did—telling him that this is not how Islam is about.

 Ravi wrote dozens of books on Christian apologetics, on how to defend the teachings of Christianity and live a life of fullness in Christ.

-Surely another follower of Christ, someone I look up to and admire is now in heaven.
+Indeed another follower of Christ, someone I look up to and admire, is now in heaven.

 Or so I thought.

-I became familiar with Ravi’s issue with Lori Anne Thompson and her husband Brad when I read an article published by Ravi in his website RZIM.
+I became familiar with Ravi’s issue with Lori Anne Thompson and her husband Brad when I read an article published by Ravi on his website RZIM.

-Never mind that I disagree on how he views Roman Catholicism, never mind how I disagree with his fellowship with Manny Pacquiao, a known enabler of a human rights violator President named Rodrigo Duterte.
+Never mind that I disagree with how he views Roman Catholicism, never mind how I disagree with his fellowship with Manny Pacquiao, a known enabler of a human rights violator, President named Rodrigo Duterte.

 I did believe Ravi, not only because of the strength of Ravi’s character but for the lack of more information and evidence that would point to his guilt.

-I cling to the conclusion that being that the case was already closed and settled outside of court, it is enough to clear Ravi of any wrongdoing.
+I cling to the conclusion that is that the case was already closed and settled outside of court; it is enough to clear Ravi of any wrongdoing.

 And then Ravi died, but never the scandal.

-A few months after Ravi’s death, people from RZIM, Ravi’s own ministry demanded immediate investigation and accountability based on new evidences and witnesses swearing by their testimonies against Ravi.
+A few months after Ravi’s death, people from RZIM, Ravi’s ministry, demanded immediate investigation and accountability based on new pieces of evidence and witnesses swearing by their testimonies against Ravi.

 To say that I was personally heartbroken is an understatement.

-What Ravi did and its succeeding effects made me question a number of things about life, God and faith.
+What Ravi did, and its succeeding effects made me question several things about life, God, and faith.

-But what’s more spiritually jarring than the questions I thought is the number of people who were blindsided by Ravi.
+But what’s more spiritually jarring than the questions I thought is the number of people blindsided by Ravi.

-It is already very very hard to preach the gospel let alone live by it, but when someone like Ravi comes along and adds fuel to the fire of doubts in the mind of believers, how much more can it affect unbelievers then?
+It is already tough to preach the gospel, let alone live by it, but when someone like Ravi comes along and adds fuel to the fire of doubts in believers’ minds, how much more can it affect unbelievers then?

 One can only imagine the repercussions.

-One famous female apologist already mentioned that she will stop recommending Ravi’s books.
+One famous female apologist already mentioned that she would stop recommending Ravi’s books.

-Another Christian philosopher I know was quick to implicate the entire RZIM as complicit which precipitated to me having a falling apart with him, after I pointed out that evidence and facts should remain supreme and one should not throw the baby out with the bathwater.
+Another Christian philosopher I know was quick to implicate the entire RZIM as complicit, precipitating me from falling apart with him after I pointed out that evidence and facts should remain supreme.
+One should not throw the baby out with the bathwater.

 Again I disagreed.

-But more important than that, we need to help the ones that got hurt the most, them who were silenced by fear and intimidation.
+But more important than that, we need to help those who got hurt the most, those who were silenced by fear and intimidation.

 My heart goes out to all his victims who had to suffer years of abuse, physical, emotional and spiritual ones.

-The day that I read the message of RZIM, and clicked on the report in it.
-I couldn’t bring myself to finish the entire report without seething in anger and hatred.
+The day that I read the message of RZIM and clicked on the report in it.
+I couldn’t bring myself to finish the entire piece without seething in anger and hatred.